stm32-hotspot/X-CUBE-MATTER-Extension/Projects/STM32WB5MM-DK/Applications/Matter/Generic-Switch-App/readme.txt

     - Parity = none
     - Flow control = none

+Note: By default the low power is activated and therefore traces are not activated.

 **** START DEMO ****
 1st boot the End Device must be commissioned (BLE then Thread) Then other boot, only Thread is needed